 violation of the laws that FDA administers and against which FDA would initiate legal action.

-Recalls can occur due to design defects, manufacturing defects, or labeling defects.
-274
+Recalls can occur due to design defects, manufacturing defects, supplier quality issues, labeling defects, or security vulnerabilities.
+If the cause of the recall is known to be the result of manufacturing defects, supplier quality issues, labeling defects, or security vulnerabilities then the submitter will need to address these potential quality issues in their own quality system.